omeka/plugin-CsvImport/README.md

 Summary
 -------

-This plugin for [Omeka] allows users to import items from a simple CSV (comma separated values) file, and then map the CSV column data to multiple elements, files, and/or tags.
+This plugin for [Omeka] allows users to import or update items from a simple CSV (comma separated values) file, and then map the CSV column data to multiple elements, files, and/or tags.
 Each row in the file represents metadata for a single item.
 This plugin is useful for exporting data from one database and importing that data into an Omeka site.